Storage trait

 /// Return the most recent HLC per actor (vector clock for sync).

-/// Iterate all ops in HLC order.
-Used for full replay.
+/// Return all ops in HLC order.
+Used for full replay on open.

-/// Snapshot of materialized state for fast reload.
+/// Persist a snapshot of materialized state for faster startup.

 }

-Snapshot is the serialized materialized tree.
-It’s an optimization: at startup we deserialize the snapshot, then replay any ops appended after it.
+It’s an optimization: at startup we load the snapshot then replay ops appended after it.

 StorageError is the storage trait’s typed error (thiserror).